 The four-year Bachelor of Science in Nutrition (with the Dietetics Option) is an accredited program recognized by the Partnership for Dietetic Education and Practice (PDEP), and prepares students for eligibility for registration with a provincial dietetics regulatory body after completing an accredited dietetic internship or practicum program.
 Acadia University offers two practicum streams (graduate and integrated).
 The Dietetic Practicum Program provides students with the opportunity to work with a variety of individuals in the nutrition and dietetics field and enables students in the integrated stream to bring their experience back to the classroom.

-Graduates of the Bachelor of Science (Dietetics Option) may also apply for a Post-degree internship program through the annual Practicum Program Match process coordinated by Dietitians of Canada, or apply for one of the Masters with internship programs.
+Graduates of the Bachelor of Science (Dietetics Option) may also apply for a post-degree practicum program through the annual Program Match process coordinated by Dietitians of Canada, or apply for one of the Masters with practicum programs.

 The School of Nutrition and Dietetics is the "go to spot" for students interested in learning about nutrition, food and health.
 As part of a unified team, we inspire and compel our students to learn, question, and develop into well-rounded, competent, and independent food and nutrition leaders.
 Our strong curriculum includes innovative and integrated approaches that enhance student and faculty visibility.
 Our outcomes are recognized locally and nationally.
 Our faculty and staff support each other, and our school’s reputation is enhanced as a result of the building of individual careers in teaching, scholarly activity, and community service.

 1. Prepare students with foundational and applied knowledge in food, nutrition, and dietetics incorporating and valuing:

 iv.
 Teamwork, collaborative learning, community service, and leadership

 v.
 New and emerging research approaches and findings, and stay on top of current research